NamanSoni18/30_days_Voice_Agents/README.md

 ## 📝 Usage

-### Echo Bot
+### AI Voice Agent
-1. **Start Recording**: Click "Start Recording" button to begin capturing audio
+1. **Start Recording**: Click "Start Voice Query" button to begin capturing your question
 2. **Grant Permission**: Allow microphone access when prompted by your browser
-3. **Speak Clearly**: Talk into your microphone while watching the real-time timer and recording indicator
+3. **Ask Your Question**: Speak clearly into your microphone while watching the real-time timer and recording indicator
-4. **Stop Recording**: Click "Stop Recording" when you're finished speaking
+4. **Stop Recording**: Click "Stop Recording" when you're finished asking your question
-5. **Listen to Original**: Your recorded voice will automatically play back through the audio player
-6. **Generate Echo**: Click "Echo with Murf Voice" to process your recording through AI
-7. **AI Processing**:
+5. **Watch Processing**: Observe the step-by-step processing visualization:
-   - Your audio is transcribed to text using AssemblyAI
+   - 🎙️ **Transcribing audio**: Your speech is converted to text using AssemblyAI
-   - The transcribed text is converted to speech using Murf AI's "en-IN-aarav" voice
-8. **Listen to Echo**: The AI-generated echo will play automatically, and you can see the transcribed text
+   - 🔍 **Analyzing question**: AI understands your question's context and intent
+   - 🤖 **Generating response**: Google Gemini creates a comprehensive, Markdown-formatted answer
+   - 🎵 **Creating speech**: Murf AI converts the response to natural-sounding speech
+6. **View Results**: See your complete interaction:
+   - **Your Question**: Transcribed text of what you asked
+   - **AI Response**: Rich, formatted answer with Markdown rendering (lists, code, tables, etc.)
+   - **Listen to Response**: Natural voice audio playback of the AI's answer
-9. **Start Over**: Use "Record Again" to create a new recording
+7. **Ask Again**: Use "Ask Another Question" to start a new voice query

-### LLM Query System
-1. **Text Input**: Enter your question or query in the text input field
-2. **Submit Query**: Click the submit button to send your query to the Gemini AI model
-3. **AI Processing**: The backend processes your query through Google Gemini 2.5 Pro
-4. **View Response**: The AI-generated response will be displayed on the page
-5. **Ask More**: Submit additional queries as needed

 ### Tips for Best Experience
 - **Microphone Quality**: Use a good quality microphone for better recording and transcription results
 - **Quiet Environment**: Record in a quiet space to minimize background noise for better transcription accuracy
 - **Clear Speech**: Speak clearly and at a moderate pace for optimal transcription results
-- **Browser Permission**: Always allow microphone access for the Echo Bot to work properly
+- **Browser Permission**: Always allow microphone access for the Voice Agent to work properly
 - **Audio Format**: The app automatically selects the best supported audio format for your browser
 - **Internet Connection**: Ensure stable internet connection for AI processing
-- **Query Quality**: Use clear, specific questions for better LLM responses
+- **Question Quality**: Use clear, specific questions for better AI responses with rich formatting
+- **Content Types**: Ask about topics that benefit from formatting (programming, tutorials, lists, explanations)

 ## 🤝 Contributing